A weak-strong uniqueness principle for the Mullins-Sekerka equation: Proof of Proposition : Reduction to perturbative graph setting

 \begin{proof}[Proof of Lemma~\ref{lem:localGraphProperty}] Using the bound~\eqref{eq:integrability_curvarture} and the definitions~\eqref{def:epsilon}--\eqref{def:rho}, we get

-The first inequality settles~\eqref{eq:smallnessGraph2} whereas the second is precisely the curvature estimate required by~\eqref{eq:assumptionsIntRegularity} and~\eqref{eq:assumptionsBoundaryRegularity}.
+The penultimate inequality settles~\eqref{eq:smallnessGraph2} whereas the last is precisely the curvature estimate required by~\eqref{eq:assumptionsIntRegularity} and~\eqref{eq:assumptionsBoundaryRegularity}.
 Note also that by definitions~\eqref{def:epsilon}--\eqref{def:rho} it holds $\rho_{reg}/\ell \leq \varepsilon_{reg}$.
 It thus remains to derive the asserted estimates for the mass ratios and the tilt excess.
 To this end, we distinguish between the three natural cases.

 \textit{Case 1: $x_0 \in \supp\mu \cap \Omega \cap \{|\xi| \leq 1/2\}$.} We start estimating by a union bound and recalling~\eqref{def:multiplicity}--\eqref{eq:valuesMultiplicity}

 Recalling also~\eqref{eq:repRelEntropy2} and from property~\eqref{eq:flatness3} that $B_{\rho_{reg}}(x_0) \subset \{|\xi| \leq \frac{3}{4}\}$, we get